-This is a multi-purpose, large bladed knife that you can use for everything.
+Translating as 'Cow sword', the Gyuto is a multi-purpose, large bladed knife that you can use for almost everything.
 Typically these are light strong knives, and hold a very sharp blade easily.
-They are also easy to sharpen due to the shape of blade Blades range from 180mm to 240mm normally, with 210mm being the most common and popular size.
+They are also easy to sharpen due to the shape of blade.
+Blades range from 180mm to 240mm normally (although sometimes longer), with 210mm being the most common and popular size.
 The blade profile is great for cutting in a rocking type motion.

 This is a smaller blade mainly used for chopping herbs, veg, or perhaps even filleting a fish.
 A vital knife for when a Gyuto is too big.
 Blades are normally between 120mm and 150mm

 Similar to a Gyuto chef’s knife, the Santoku offers a large light blade with a taller profile and a flatter belly, making the knife excellent for a more ‘up and down’ chopping motion for meat, fish or vegetables.
-Blades vary from 165mm to 210mm, with 180mm being the most popular.
+Blades vary from 160mm to 180mm.
 There are also smaller Santoku knives available around 135mm which make a great alternative to a petty utility knife.

 Similar to a petty utility knife, but typically shorter blades.
 These are great for peeling and trimming.
 Blades are typically between 60mm and 90mm, with 80mm being very popular.

 Typically a long, thin, hard blade designed for slicing, commonly between 240mm and 300mm but available in 210mm to 330mm.
 This makes an excellent knife for filleting, carving, or slicing meat and vegetables

 Sujihiki is double edged blade while Yanagiba is single, so come in right and left handed varieties.

 There are also other types of slicer such as; Fuguhiki - Blowfish knife, typically thinner than a standard Yanagiba